samueliwuno/LAN-automation-ansible/README.md

 # Shopify Network Design/Automation
 ---------------------------------------------------------
+#### Author: Samuel Iwuno
- This Project shows the implementation of a LAN required in GNS3. the GNS3 project file and instructions on how to import the required images will be provided here
+ This Project shows the implementation of a LAN required in GNS3. the GNS3 project file and instructions on how to import the required images can be provided if requested
  ## Terms and Acronyms
 - ALS  - Access Layer Switch
 - DLS  - Distribution Layer Switch (Multi-Layer or Layer 3 Switch)
 - NGFW - Next Generation Firewall
 - CTR  - Wireless Controller
 - WAP  - Wireless Access Point
+- EOL  - End of Life Cycle

  ## Network Requirements
  - Provide Wired/Wireless Connectivity for a Workspace